What is a breast biopsy?

 How long do biopsy results take?

-After extraction of the tissue, the breast biopsy sample is kept at Penn to be analyzed by a specialized pathologist.
+After extraction of the tissue, the breast biopsy sample is kept at Penn Medicine to be analyzed by a specialized pathologist.
 The tissue must process overnight before it can be examined.
 After the pathologist reaches a decision, the report of the findings is available to your physician and the radiologist, who will then communicate the results to you.
 Because of this course of action, breast biopsy results typically take 2-3 working days to reach the patient but may take up to a week or longer depending on the complexity of the case and the tissue sample.

 The report will show whether cancer cells were found in your breast.
-If cancer cells are found, Penn will be with you every step of the way.
+If cancer cells are found, we will be with you every step of the way.
 The pathology report will help you and your breast cancer team make informed decisions about next steps and breast cancer treatment.
 You will likely be referred for further testing to determine the stage of the cancer, which will help us create a treatment plan that is best for you.

 If the report shows that the cells in a lump are benign or noncancerous, you still might require follow-up treatment as recommended by the radiologist, a surgeon, or your doctor.

-• Skilled radiologists: Our specialized radiologists diagnose patients using core biopsy.
+- Skilled radiologists: Our specialized radiologists diagnose patients using core biopsy.
 Biopsy results take 2-3 working days and eliminate the need for most excisional (surgical) biopsies.
 Core biopsy is quick, minimally invasive, and provides our breast cancer team with vital information before any surgical procedure or other treatment.

-• Advanced technology: We use state-of-the-art image-guided methods and devices to precisely pinpoint abnormal breast tissue.
+- Advanced technology: We use state-of-the-art image-guided methods and devices to precisely pinpoint abnormal breast tissue.

-• Specialized care close to home: We conduct breast biopsies at all Penn Medicine breast cancer locations.
-You have access to our team of providers and breast pathologists no matter where you live
+- Specialized care close to home: We conduct breast biopsies at all Penn Medicine breast cancer locations.
+You have access to our team of providers and breast pathologists no matter where you live.

 Rated “exceptional” by The National Cancer Institute